DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/motor-board-config.rst

 Configure Using the Installer
 =============================

 Tinkerers and even Conductors should be comfortable with this option.
 If you are using the installer, just select your board from the motor board drop down list.
-Make sure your other selections are correct, and then simply upload the changes to your Command Station.
+Make sure your other selections are correct, and then simply upload the changes to your |EX-CS|.

 Configure By Editing the config.h File
 ======================================